opencv/opencv/modules/imgproc/doc/feature_detection.rst

 .. index:: cornerMinEigenVal

-cv::cornerMinEigenVal
+cornerMinEigenVal
 ---------------------
-.. cfunction:: void cornerMinEigenVal( const Mat\& src, Mat\& dst,                        int blockSize, int apertureSize=3,                        int borderType=BORDER_DEFAULT )
+.. c:function:: void cornerMinEigenVal( const Mat& src, Mat& dst,                        int blockSize, int apertureSize=3,                        int borderType=BORDER_DEFAULT )

     Calculates the minimal eigenvalue of gradient matrices for corner detection.

     :param src: Input single-channel 8-bit or floating-point image

     :param dst: Image to store the minimal eigenvalues; will have type  ``CV_32FC1``  and the same size as  ``src``

     :param blockSize: Neighborhood size (see the discussion of  :func:`cornerEigenValsAndVecs` )

     :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator

-    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate` The function is similar to :func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, i.e.
+    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate`

+The function is similar to :func:`cornerEigenValsAndVecs` but it calculates and stores only the minimal eigenvalue of the covariation matrix of derivatives, i.e.
 :math:`\min(\lambda_1, \lambda_2)` in terms of the formulae in